Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |boolean|False|

-Show a compass on the map.
-If the device provides a digital compass, orientation changes will be used to rotate the compass icon.
+_Show a compass on the map.
+If the device provides a digital compass, orientation changes will be used to rotate the compass icon._

 ### Show Scale

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Map', 'Show Scale')]]